 MENTAL HEALTH

-Across communities in 10 countries, the Partners In Health mental health program establishes safe, effective, culturally-sound mental health care as a fundamental, integrated part of primary care.
+Across communities in 11 countries, the Partners In Health mental health program establishes safe, effective, culturally-sound mental health care as a fundamental, integrated part of primary care.
 Like all PIH programs, we work in close partnership with in-country government officials and leading medical and academic institutions to increase and improve mental health care services.
-PIH is strengthening men-tal health care services in some of the world's poorest places.
+PIH is strengthening mental health care services in some of the world's poorest places.
 We help thousands of patients around the globe, and in so doing prove that high-quality mental health care can and should be available to all people, no matter where they live.

 PROGRAM PRIORITIES

 - Depression

 - Anxiety

-- Trauma and stress-related disorders
+- Trauma & stress

 - Substance use

-- Early childhood and adolescent development
+- Early child development

 - Psychosis

 - Epilepsy

-- Gender-based violence
+IMPACT